RWTH-EBC/AixCaliBuHA/docs/source/index.rst

 - **v0.1.2**: Move CalibrationClass from ebcpy and add it to the general module aixcalibuha.
 Adjust Goals etc. based on changes in ebcpy.
 - **v0.1.3**: Remove Continuous Calibration methods and introduce new, better methods for calibration of multiple classes.

-   - Issue 43: Same class now optimizes to one optimum instead of multiple
+   - Issue 43: Same class now optimizes to one optimum instead of multiple.
+If an intersection in tuner parameters occurs, the statistics are logged and plotted so the user can better decide with what values to go on.
    - Issue 42: Visualizer is adjusted to better print the results more readable
    - Issue 39: Several kwargs are added for better user-interaction and plotting of multiple classes
    - Issue 46: Current best iterate is stored to ensure an interruption of a calibration won't yield in a lost optimized value.
 Keyboard interrupt is now possible.